 A few years ago, the Ottawa Valley Hunt (ON) huntsman at the time, Mr. Adrian Quick, made a request for volunteer families interested in being sponsors for hound puppies over the winter.
 My husband and I volunteered to take on two puppies.
 We are animal lovers and were between canines at the time.

 In late November, the puppies arrived—Hamish and Hawkesbury.
 They were about six months old.
 Being familiar with family dogs and not hounds, we asked Adrian if there was anything in particular that we should know about foxhounds.
 His advice was to feed them lots of proteins.
 We knew that hounds are working animals and not family pets so we prepared a stall in the barn for them.
-Feeding proteins was not a problem as my brother has a dairy farm and a side business selling beef; therefore we had access to all the organ meat the hounds needed.To read more, log in (above) or click to subscribe.
+Feeding proteins was not a problem as my brother has a dairy farm and a side business selling beef; therefore we had access to all the organ meat the hounds needed.To read more, a subscription is required.
+Log in or click here to subscribe.